 To minimize such risks, the best that managers can do is pay more attention to the issue of employee information literacy.
 It is appropriate to periodically conduct training and lectures on personal and corporate information security.

-Let’s take a closer look at the problems that insufficient attention to cyber security within the company can lead to.
+Let’s take a closer look at the problems that insufficient attention to cybersecurity within the company can lead to.

-Example: new product data, customer bases, or a marketing plan have become available to your competitors.
+For example, new product data, customer bases, or a marketing plan have become available to your competitors.
 You can safely assume that they will take full advantage of this information- they will take customers from you, take advantage of ready-made technological solutions, and break the entire marketing strategy.

-Example: attackers gained access to the databases of counterparties and changed their bank details.
+For example, attackers gained access to the databases of counterparties and changed their bank details.
 As a result, after financial transactions are made, the money does not go to the suppliers' accounts, but to the accounts of the attackers.
 The loss of financial assets can be devastating to the company even result in complete bankruptcy.

-Example: as a result of hacker intervention and the introduction of virus programs, the work of the company's information systems was completely disrupted, which means that the company's business processes, production, and logistics are at risk.
+For example: as a result of hacker intervention and the introduction of virus programs, the work of the company's information systems was completely disrupted, which means that the company's business processes, production, and logistics are at risk.

 How do you like these scenarios?
 Not at all, surely.

 But there is good news!
-Such cases can be avoided if you build the right cyber security system.
+Such cases can be avoided if you build the right cybersecurity system.

 It is important to remember that a universal security system does not exist.
 It should be built individually and take into account the needs, requirements, and nature of each company.

-For example here at YSBM we follow some key rules:
+For example here at YSBM, we follow some key rules:

 Of course, there are certain procedures for sharing, using corporate profiles, etc., which are also regularly monitored.

-Thus, we can safely say that cyber security should become an indispensable part of your business strategy, and you need to pay special attention to it, as it can reliably protect your company’s business from information leakage, unforeseen situations, and financial losses.
+Thus, we can safely say that cybersecurity should become an indispensable part of your business strategy, and you need to pay special attention to it, as it can reliably protect your company’s business from information leakage, unforeseen situations, and financial losses.